cBournhonesque/lightyear/book/src/concepts/connection/title.md

 This implementation is based on the [netcode.io](https://github.com/networkprotocol/netcode/blob/master/STANDARD.md) standard created by Glenn Fiedler (of GafferOnGames fame).
-It describes a protocol to establish a secure connection between two peers, provided that there is an unoredered unreliable transport layer to exchange packets.
+It describes a protocol to establish a secure connection between two peers, provided that there is an unordered unreliable transport layer to exchange packets.

 For my purpose I am using [this](https://github.com/benny-n/netcode) Rust implementation of the standard.